 Welcome to whistler – home to premier ski resorts of the Great White North.
 The snowy mountains are more than just a treat for the eye.
 Mountains contribute towards the economy, life, social aspects and general atmosphere of the city.

 Living in Whistler Canada means close proximity to ski resorts amidst breathtaking mountains.
 Whistler immigration is an ideal option for those who love to be close to nature and enjoy a laid back life.
+If this is the kind of life you’re looking for, connect with an RCIC to begin the application process.

 As the town certainly can’t compare to the advanced cities with cut-throat competition, one can find more opportunities without having to stay on their toes the entire time.
 The lovely weather, natural beauty, and tons of outdoor adventure activities are just a few of the perks life in Whistler offers to its immigrants.